MOS Technology RRIOT

 The 6530 ROM-RAM-I/O-Timer (RRIOT) was an integrated circuit made by MOS Technology, as well as second sources such as Rockwell.
 It was very similar to the MOS 6532 RIOT, but it incorporated 1 KB of ROM, in addition to the chip's other features.
 The static RAM, however, was reduced from 128 bytes to 64.
 Due to the very high degree of integration provided by this chip, it could be used with a microcontroller to comprise a full working computer.

-Since the incorporated ROM was mask programmed, there were several versions of the chip which was marked as 6530-001, 6530-002 and so on..
+Since the incorporated ROM was mask programmed, there were several versions of the chip which were marked as 6530-001, 6530-002 and so on.
 Not all the 6530 versions are marked as 6530, especially the later ones that were used in Commodore disk drives.

 Uses

 The 6530 chip is contained in the following products: